-Objective 2A: Students will acquire knowledge and skill in the scientific, methodological, and theoretical foundations of psychological practice including areas such as individual differences in behavior, lifespan human development, and human problems or distress.
+Objective 2A: Students will acquire knowledge in the scientific, methodological, and theoretical foundations of psychological practice including areas such as individual differences in behavior, lifespan human development, and human problems or distress.

-Objective 2B: Students will acquire an understanding of the practice of counseling psychology and its connection to the broader field of psychology.
+Objective 2B: Students will acquire knowledge and skill in the professional practice of counseling psychology and its connection to the broader field of psychology.

-Objective 2C: Students will develop awareness, knowledge, and skills in the application of counseling practice, including diagnosis, assessment, conceptualization, appropriate interventions, and outcome evaluation.
+Objective 2C: Students will acquire knowledge and skill in the application of counseling practice, including diagnosis, assessment, conceptualization, appropriate interventions, and outcome evaluation.